Christina Thürmer-Rohr

-Christina Thürmer-Rohr (born 1936) is a feminist philosopher and social scientist, and is a Professor Emeritus at Technische Universität Berlin.
+Christina Thürmer-Rohr (17 November 1936 - d.
+10 September 2026) is a feminist philosopher and social scientist, and is a Professor Emeritus at Technische Universität Berlin.
 She has been largely collected by libraries worldwide.

 Academic work

 Her publications include: Vagabundinnen.
 Feministische Essays (1987), Verlorene Narrenfreiheit (1994) and various articles and essays that have been published in cultural political magazines and journals.
 Vagabundinnen was translated into English by Lise Weil and published by Beacon Press.